Breast reduction surgery recovery

 Patients can expect discharge tubes to be attached to the breasts to drain any excess fluids after this surgery.
 Medical staff will continue to monitor patients and look for any complications.

 After leaving the hospital, patients will not see the outcome of the breast reduction surgery until the swelling has gone down.
 Feelings of inflammation and tenderness in the breast area are common in breast reduction surgery recovery and can last up to a month post-surgery.
-As well as this, changes in sensations and temporary bruising are possible side effects in recovery from breast reduction.
+Changes in sensations and temporary bruising are possible side effects in recovery from breast reduction.

 Depending on which surgery you opt for, there is a possibility that patients will find scars around the nipple area from the surgery.
 However, most scars will fade and not be seen under clothing.